 Key takeaway:

 In high school, accommodations guarantee success.
 In college, they guarantee access.
 That distinction makes it crucial for students to take ownership of their learning style, executive-functioning skills, and support systems before they arrive on campus.
+Our Executive Function Coaching program helps students build exactly these systems.

 For a deeper look at how to position your student authentically, download our free guide: The College Application Guide for Neurodivergent Students.